A look at “the book,” Greetings from Camp Davis>>>

 About Cliff Tyndall

-The author of “Greetings From Camp Davis” is an award-winning History and Geography Instructor at Bladen Community College in Dublin, NC.
+The author of “Greetings From Camp Davis” is a now-retired award-winning History and Geography Professor at Bladen Community College in Dublin, NC.
 Cliff has written for Our State magazine and his first book, “Threshold of Freedom: Lenoir County, NC During the Civil War,” was published by the Lenoir County Historical Association in 2002.
-Prior to teaching college full-time, he worked for the North Carolina Department of Cultural Resources and instructed history and geography courses for East Carolina University and several community colleges as an adjunct instructor.
+Prior to teaching college full-time, he worked for the North Carolina Department of Cultural Resources and instructed history and geography courses for East Carolina University, Lenoir Community College and Southeastern Community College.
 He received a MA Degree in History from East Carolina University and he earned a BA Degree in History from the University of North Carolina at Chapel Hill.

 Cliff’s interest in Camp Davis dates to his childhood days in eastern North Carolina, when he became fascinated with the chimneys and abandoned streets of the long-vanished base.
 His grandfather, a farmer and carpenter from Lenoir County, helped construct buildings at Camp Davis in the winter of 1940-1941.
 The research for this book began almost ten years ago and was conducted when precious free-time permitted.

 “The opportunity to interview these WWII vets and civilians associated with Camp Davis was an experience that I’ll never forget.”
 The window to record the memories of the WWII Camp Davis generation has almost passed and It is hoped that my efforts will help preserve and illuminate the fascinating and important history of Camp Davis.